Dishoom

 Address:

 Will travel for eggs?
-Check out our full list of recommendations for brunch in London
+Check out our top brunches all across London